FrancescoZane/Image-Colorization/README.md

 # Image-Colorization

 The goal of this report is to implement two approaches to image colorization.
-We follow two ifferent approaches, based on the minimization of two different loss functions, and compare the results.
+We follow two different approaches, based on the minimization of two different loss functions, and compare the results.
 The first approach is based on MSE minimization.
 The second approach, proposed by